 You can also have your say by completing the short Parking and Mobility service survey.

 - Staff will identify themselves and their section

-- We will make it clear what we can and cannot do
+- Make it clear what we can and cannot do

-- We will be accountable for the service we provide
+- Be accountable for the service we provide

-- We will consider your needs when designing our service
+- Consider your needs when designing our service

-- We will admit when things go wrong and do our best to put them right
+- Admit when things go wrong and do our best to put them right

-- We will comply with the statutory legislation and appropriate policies
+- To comply with the statutory legislation and appropriate policies

-- Hold quarterly contract management meetings with all contractors and agency providers to review performance and quality of service and identify potential for further efficiencies and improvements
+- Hold quarterly contract management meetings with all contractors and agency providers to review performance and quality of service and identify potential for further efficiencies and improvement

 Why the council regulates parking and traffic schemes

 - To balance the needs of all road users

 - To enable the most vulnerable to travel

 - To support and stimulate the local economy